asc4asc/fai/README.md

 With fai-diskimage (faiserver.bash) installed fai server.
 Short test with fai-net (faiserver.bash)

-Add ethernet as a bridge.
+Add ethernet interface as a bridge to faiserver (faiserver.bash).
 Install a new gnome computer form FAI.
 (Goto: START:)

 # More infos only for me to remember.
 Sorry for German/Englisch mix.